Here are some of the apps our team members are loving at the moment:

 ADAM’S PICK – Adobe Spark

-Automation is ever-expanding, even into broadly manual sectors like design.
+Automation is ever-expanding, even into broadly human based sectors like design.

 If you’re not keen on colour theory but want to keep your brand trendy without sacrificing time and effort, this member of the Adobe Creative Cloud suite will do the work for you.

 This web application basically lets you create graphics for a range of purposes quickly, but on a website – so unlike Photoshop and Illustrator where you need to break a sweat making something from scratch, Spark has all the resources at hand: social media sizes, stock images and background images that you don’t have to pay for along with design features that will allow you to put together a blog article and header in a few minutes.

 It will also generate a range of on-brand and themed templates such as invoices and compliment slips when you input your logo, colour scheme (which Spark also suggests for you) and fonts.
 After that, it’s a matter of sharing and downloading them which is just as easy.

 There we have it, the first part of our tried and tested favourites, the best of the best.
 Look out for the second part if you haven’t quenched your thirst for new apps to try.